Zhao-Shuman/Bomberman/README.md

 * https://en.wikipedia.org/wiki/Bomberman

 ## Specification
-We will be implementing a classic bomberman game.
-User interface allows to choose between singleplayer(game against computer) and multiplayer(game on one device for at least 2 players).
-At the beginning of the game each player has 1 bomb, which is replenished after each detonation.
-However, for increasing a probability of winning, players are recommended to collect bonuses, which are randomly scattered across the map, see [Bonuses llist](#task).
-In singleplayer mode the main goal is to kill all monsters by placing down and detonating bombs, after killing all enemies, player will be advanced to the next level.
-In multiplayer the winner is decided by the last player standing alive.
+We will be implementing a classic Bomberman game.
+The user interface allows you to choose between single-player (game against the computer) and multiplayer(game on one device for at least 2 players).
+At the beginning of the game, each player has 1 bomb, which is replenished after each detonation.
+However, for increasing the probability of winning, players are recommended to collect bonuses, which are randomly scattered across the map, see Bonuses list.
+In single-player mode the main goal is to kill all monsters by placing down and detonating bombs, after killing all enemies, the player will be advanced to the next level.
+In multiplayer, the winner is decided by the last player standing alive.

 ## **Usage of polymorphism in this project**:
 ### **Abstract scheme of my implementation:**
 ![This is an image](/assets/README_assets/readme_scheme.png)

-- We have an abstract class `AbstractObject`, which has a common implementation for all other classes. `PhysicalObject` and `MovableObject` are abstract classes as well, but have different interfaces for its own needs.
+- We have an abstract class `AbstractObject`, which has a common implementation for all other classes. `PhysicalObject` and `MovableObject` are abstract classes as well but have different interfaces for their own needs.
-- Having these architecture allows us to avoid unnecessary copy/paste when creating class objects, or invoking it's methods, as we only should pass `AbstractClass` in function parameters.
+- Having this architecture allows us to avoid unnecessary copy/paste when creating class objects, or invoking its methods, as we only should pass `AbstractClass` in function parameters.
 - `Bomb` and `Bonus` will implement `PhysicalObject`, while `Player` and `Enemy` will implement `MovableObject`.
-For these classe we will use polymorphism, as the vast majority of functions are same, but they should vary in implementation
+For these classes we will use polymorphism, as the vast majority of functions are the same, but they should vary in implementation